A Caribbean Mystery: Plot

-The next day, when the maid Victoria finds Major Palgrave dead in his room, Miss Marple is convinced he was murdered.
-She asks Dr Graham to find the photo he mentioned, pretending it is of her nephew, but it is not found.
-Meanwhile, she interviews the others: Tim and Molly Kendal, owners of the hotel; the Prescotts, a clergyman and his sister; Mr Jason Rafiel, a tycoon confined to a wheelchair; Jackson, his nurse/masseur/attendant/valet; Esther Walters, his secretary; the American Lucky Dyson and her husband, Greg; and Edward and Evelyn Hillingdon.
-On the beach, Miss Marple sees Señora de Caspearo, a woman on holiday who says she remembers Major Palgrave because he had an 'evil eye'.
-Miss Marple corrects her that he had a glass eye, but the Señora still says that it was evil.
+Next day, the maid Victoria finds Major Palgrave dead in his room.
+Miss Marple asks the local doctor, Dr Graham, to find the photograph Palgrave had mentioned, pretending it is of her nephew, but without success.
+Then, she interviews the others: Tim and Molly Kendal, the hotel owners; the Prescotts, a clergyman and his sister; Mr Jason Rafiel, an elderly tycoon who uses a wheelchair; Jackson, his valet; Esther Walters, his secretary; the American visitors Lucky Dyson and her husband Greg; and Edward and Evelyn Hillingdon.
+Señora de Caspearo, another holidaymaker, recalls Major Palgrave's supposed 'evil eye'; Miss Marple points out that in fact that he had a glass eye.